 Another male example: Marcus Flutie from Sloppy Firsts.

 In Kristin Cashore's Fire, there are certain beings called "monsters" with brightly colored hair in unusual shades, who are extraordinarily attractive and entrance people with their appearance.
 The titular heroine is one of these monsters and has shimmering hair in multiple shades of red, with occasional strands of pink and orange that make it look like a sunset.
 Like all other monsters, she is seen by everyone around her as incredibly beautiful.
-Her father, also a monster, had gleaming silver hair with hints of blue, making him a White-Haired Pretty Boy - the evil kind.
+Her father, also a monster, had gleaming silver hair with hints of blue, making him a White Hair, Black Heart - the evil kind.